sumedhapaliwal/sumedhapaliwal_langgraph_mat496/README.md

 2. **Code Tweaks?** All setup uses Mistral AI instead of OpenAI.
 Changed the test input from “Multiply 3 by 2” to “Multiply 5 by 4” to keep things consistent with earlier notebooks.
 Also updated the Studio config files to work smoothly with the Mistral API.
 Link: deployment.ipynb

+## Module 2

+### Video 1: State Schema
+In this video, I learned about Schema basically the structure and data types that our graph uses.
+So far, we were using TypedDict for this purpose.
+Then we were introduced to dataclass, which is quite similar but lets us access values using the “.” operator.
+One major issue with both dataclass and TypedDict is that type hints don’t get enforced at runtime, meaning we can still assign invalid values without getting an error.
+To fix this, Pydantic comes in really handy as it provides proper data validation.

+**Tweaks / Changes I Made:**

+I created a graph that tracks a user’s preferred subscription plan (monthly vs yearly).
+Using Pydantic, the graph validates inputs and rejects invalid selections, showing clearly how runtime validation works while updating the state.